We each have a responsibility to make the planet a healthier, happier place.

 In 2015, I had the privilege to work at the largest displaced persons camp in the country of South Sudan, Bentiu.
 Malnutrition rates in the Bentiu camp (and many other parts of South Sudan) continue to be extremely high.
 While there, I met individuals who were fleeing unimaginable violence and had walked for days through dangerous swamps to reach safety.
 Meeting the extraordinary women, men, and children who came to the camp was one of the most moving experiences of my life.
 That’s why I’m committed to raising awareness by publicly speaking about their plight and donating a portion of my proceeds to humanitarian causes.

-Nomadista Nutrition has partnered with two fantastic organizations benefiting the people of South Sudan.
+Nomadista Nutrition has partnered with two fantastic organizations benefitting the people of South Sudan.
 The Valentino Achak Deng Foundation is focused on building a sustainable future in South Sudan through education.
 As a member of their Advisory Council, I am helping to raise funds to provide nutritious meals to their students.

 Catwalk to Freedom is supporting young South Sudanese refugee women who have fled the country and are seeking a better future in Kenya and other nearby countries.
 A portion of our proceeds go to supporting these two wonderful NGOs.
 If you are interested in attending a fundraiser or discussing becoming involved in our LA events to benefit South Sudan, please contact me.